-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning 1 January 2017, and have not yet been applied in preparing these financial statements.
+A number of new standards are effective for annual periods beginning 1 January 2018, or later and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.
 Those which may be relevant to the Company are set out below.
 The Company does not plan to adopt these standards early.